OWNER OF AUTOMOBILE IS RESPONSIBLE WHEN DRIVER CAUSES ACCIDENT INJURY IN MN

 In fact, if someone who borrowed another person’s car causes an accident, it is the insurance for the vehicle that is primarily responsible, even before the car insurance of the driver.
 The driver’s insurance is considered “excess” and only come into play if the injuries and damage exceed the coverage of the car that caused the crash.

-If you have been injured in a car crash in Minnesota, please call us and speak with a lawyer for a free consultation.
+If you have been injured in a car crash in Minnesota, please call us and speak with an attorney for a free consultation.
 Our lawyers’ have over 25 years’ experience successfully representing hundreds of people to make sure they receive fair and complete compensation for their car accident injuries.